Logarithmic differentials on discretely ringed adic spaces: Unramified and tame extensions

 \begin{proposition} For any tame extension $L|K$ of valued fields the logarithmic cotangent complex is trivial: $\LL^{\log}_{L/K} \cong 0$.
 In particular, $\Omega^{\log}_{L/K} \cong 0$. \end{proposition}

 \begin{proof} Using \cref{cotangent_unramified} and transitivity (\cref{transitivity_BC}~(i)) for the extensions in the diagram

 we reduce to the case where~$K$ is strictly henselian.
-Moreover, since the logarithmic cotangent complex is compatible with filterd colimits (\cref{colimits_cotangent}),we can reduce to the case of a finite extension.
-We decompose the extension $L|K$ into a chain of subextensions of prime degree:
+Moreover, since the logarithmic cotangent complex is compatible with filtered colimits (\cref{colimits_cotangent}), we can reduce to the case of a finite extension.
+Remember that the Galois group of a finite tame extension of a strictly henselian valued field is abelian, so in particular solvable.
+Hence, we can decompose the extension $L|K$ into a chain of subextensions of prime degree:

 such that $[L_{i+1}:L_i]$ is a prime number.
 Transitivity (\cref{transitivity_BC}~(i)) allows us to treat each extension separately.
 We may thus assume $[L:K]$ is a prime number~$\ell$ (prime to the residue characteristic as $L|K$ is tame).